• Skip to primary navigation

 Share with friends!

-This Seitan Chicken is quick and easy to make and PACKED with plant-based protein and flavor.
-Shape it any way you like and cook it any way you like to veganize virtually any dish that calls for chicken meat.
+This Seitan Chicken Recipe is quick and easy to make and PACKED with plant-based protein and flavor.
+You can cook this vegan chicken recipe in just 30 minutes and it's great for meal prep (freezer friendly), simple meals, or using in virtually any dish that calls for cooked chicken!

 This post may contain affiliate links.
 See our disclosure policy for details.